deity-io/falcon-platform-docs/docs/platform/payments/provider.md

 ## Registering a new Payment Provider

-Your payment provider acts as the middleware between your frontend components and the payment service provider (Stripe, Braintree, PayPal etc).
+Your payment provider acts as the middleware between your frontend components and the payment service provider (Stripe, Braintree, PayPal etc.).

 Payment Providers are registered in your server side config (`server/config/default.json`).